 After years of not reading my Bible, I got back into it and started really leaning on God’s word and His truths about who I was, that He provides for me, and I didn’t have to do it all.

 It was through reading the Bible that I realized all the things I was worried about was because I didn’t see me or my life the way God did.

 Here are 7 Bible verses that really helped me with worry.

 Developed a daily practice of journaling, praying and quiet time with God.

 This was probably the biggest thing that helped.
-I would wake up about 1-2 hours before everyone else and just sit down to be with God.
+At first, it started with just 10 minutes and then it got to the point that I would wake up about 1-2 hours before everyone else and just sit down to be with God.

 At first, I didn’t even know how to read the Bible honestly.
 I had to go dig it out of a box (if that tells you anything).
 Then I would try to read it like it was a book.
 Which, if you’ve done this then you know, makes it really hard to even comprehend anything.

 It wasn’t until a friend of mine told me to read the Bible to see what it told me about God, about who He is and about what He was like.